BYLAWS OF THE HEPBURN LIBRARY OF MADRID

 The Treasurer monitors the budget, financial records, reports, audits, and investments.

 Committees are appointed as needed by the President.
-Committees include, but are not limited to: the Budget Committee, Public Relations, Technology, Policy, Financial, Buildings and Grounds, Grants and Personnel.
+Committees include, but are not limited to: Budget, Public Relations, Technology, Policy, Financial, Buildings and Grounds, Grants, and Personnel committees.
 Ad hoc committees may be appointed by the President with the approval of the Board.
-Non-Board members may be appointed to such committees to bring special capabilities for the resolution of problems confronting the Committee.
+Non-Board members may be appointed to such committees to bring special capabilities for the resolution of problems confronting the specific committee.

 The Board has all financial powers and responsibilities as provided by statute 259, establishes funds for the safekeeping of the Library’s finances, and invests the Library’s funds in accordance with New York State law and regulations.